Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 - `authentication.gssapi.key.tab.path`

   _Mandatory if keytab is enabled_.
-The path to the keytab file, relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector-<version>`).
+The path to the keytab file, relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector-<version>`), or as an absolute path.

 - `authentication.gssapi.store.key.enable`